yangh567/level4-project/template/plan.md

 4.write the status report for next week
 5.prepare for the slides for next week

 * **Week 2**

+1.read the article that supervisor provided for project and understand the clustering technique for project 2.fully understand the concepts of the recommendation system（what data should I put in and train, what result should i get from training and validate
+3.comprehend the article in order to use it as literature review in the future 4.write the status report for next week
+5.prepare for the slides for next week

 * **Week 3**
 * **Week 4**
 * **Week 5**